rstein66/rstein66.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Software developer passionate about learning
+subtitle: Software enginer passionate about teaching & learning

 profile:
   align: right